supriya-s-jadhav/AWS-Certifications/AWS Certified Solutions Architect-Associate Level/ReadMe.md

 # AWS Certified Solutions Architect-Associate Level Exam Preparation Guide

 Details and list of AWS Certified Solutions Architect Associate Exam guide.
+Note that AWS CSAA abbreviation will be used for 'AWS Certified Solutions Architect Associate'.

 ## About Exam: